 Trying to find out: Ability to solve problems; ability to work with others to solve a problem; ability to manage time and priorities; ability to evaluate actions against goals.

 Good Answer: A good answer will follow the STAR framework, giving a clear example and describing actions and reasons for those actions, but will explicitly mention the need to work with others quickly.
 Working with others is a key part of developing creative solutions to problems.
 The answer will probably talk about setting goals, though this is a secondary aspect to this question.
-The more successful the candidate was in solving the challenging problem and the more challenging it was, the better – but the question does not require that the problem was solved completely and a good answer can also also show an ability to reflect on failure.
+The more successful the candidate was in solving the challenging problem and the more challenging it was, the better – but the question does not require that the problem was solved completely and a good answer can also show an ability to reflect on failure.

 Poor Answer: A poor answer gives a hypothetical answer with no details on the situation.
 In some questions a hypothetical answer can be OK, but this question asks for a real-life example.